nsrr/answers-documentation/pages/README.md

 ## Background
 Assessing Nocturnal Sleep/Wake Effects on Risk of Suicide Phase I Study (ANSWERS) Phase I Study was a cross-sectional survey conducted among undergraduate students to evaluate sleep continuity, timing, quality, and disorders in conjunction with general mental health and suicidal thoughts and behaviors.
 The ultimate goal of the study was to guide subsequent longitudinal studies of sleep and suicidal thoughts and behaviors among undergraduates.
 The phase I study was conducted from June 2020 to June 2021.

-The NSRR ANSWERS dataset includes demographic and survey questionnaire data of 971 young adult participants (18 to 25 years old).
+The NSRR ANSWERS dataset includes demographic and survey questionnaire data of 971 young adult participants.

 ## Methods: Survey Forms

-The ANSWERS survey questionnaire was meant to measure primary exposures such as self-reported Insomnia severity, nightmare severity, sleep duration, time in bed, sleep efficiency, total wake time, sleep quality, sleep onset, sleep offset, chronotype, absolute and relative social jetlag, as well as secondary exposures such as sleep latency, wake after sleep onset, early morning awakenings, anxiety, depression, alcohol use, cannabis use, tobacco use, thwarted belongingness, perceived burdensomeness, and impulsivity.
+The ANSWERS survey questionnaire was meant to measure primary exposures such as self-reported insomnia severity, nightmare severity, sleep duration, time in bed, sleep efficiency, total wake time, sleep quality, sleep onset, sleep offset, chronotype, absolute and relative social jetlag, as well as secondary exposures such as sleep latency, wake after sleep onset, early morning awakenings, anxiety, depression, alcohol use, cannabis use, tobacco use, thwarted belongingness, perceived burdensomeness, and impulsivity.

 The following validated survey instruments were implemented:

--	Pittsburgh sleep quality index
+-	Pittsburgh Sleep Quality Index
 -	Brief Inventory of Sleep Control
 -	Insomnia Severity Index
 -	Short UPPS-P measure of impulsivity